kschu91/puppetstats/README.md

 ## Description

-Have you every ask yourself how many people are using your module in a specific puppet version or on a specific distribution?
+Have you every ask yourself how many systems are using your puppet module in a specific puppet version or on a specific distribution?
 This is exactly what [puppetstats.com](https://puppetstats.com) and this module is build for.

-This module enables the free service from [puppetstats.com](https://puppetstats.com). [puppetstats.com](https://puppetstats.com) allows to analyse anonymous usage statistics of puppet modules which can help you to optimize your module based on the usage.
+This module enables the free service from [puppetstats.com](https://puppetstats.com) that allows you to analyse anonymous usage statistics of your puppet modules.
+This can help you to optimize your module based on the usage.

-The puppetstats module is required to gather statistics about you module.
+> **Note**: To opt-out completely from puppetstats with your system just follow the [opt-out guide](https://puppetstats.com/opt-out).

 ## Setup

 ### What puppetstats affects

-When included, puppetstats module will send anonymous usage statistics to [puppetstats.com](https://puppetstats.com).
+The module will send anonymous usage statistics to [puppetstats.com](https://puppetstats.com).
-You can sign up for free at [puppetstats.com](https://puppetstats.com) to see and analyse the statistics of your modules.
+You can sign up for free at [puppetstats.com](https://puppetstats.com) to view and analyse the usage statistics of your modules.

 ### Beginning with puppetstats

 To get started just call the puppetstats module together with the full qualified module name of your puppet module.
 Eg. `puppetlabs-apache`.

     puppetstats { 'puppetlabs-apache': }

+After including the puppetstats module into your module, simply go to [puppetstats.com](https://puppetstats.com) and register your module.
+You can also have a look into the [getting started guide](https://puppetstats.com/getting-started).

 ## Usage

-This is the common way of including puppetstats in your puppet module.
+The common way of including puppetstats in your puppet module, is to give your module users the ability to disable puppetstats if they want to.

     class yourfancymodule (
       Boolean $enable_puppetstats = true,